LewisDavies/upstream-prod/README.md

-# What is upstream_prod?
+# What is upstream-prod?

-`upstream_prod` is a dbt package for easily using production data in a development environment.
+`upstream-prod` is a dbt package for easily using production data in a development environment.
 It's like an alternative to the [defer flag](https://docs.getdbt.com/reference/node-selection/defer) - only without the need to find and download a production manifest.

 It is inspired by (but unrelated to) [similar work by Monzo](https://monzo.com/blog/2021/10/14/an-introduction-to-monzos-data-stack).

 ## How it works
 When developing locally, I would often get errors because my dev database had outdated or missing data.
 Rebuilding the models was often time-consuming and it wasn't easy to tell how many layers deep I needed to go.

-`upstream_prod` fixes this by overriding the `{{ ref() }}` macro, redirecting `ref`s in selected models to their equivalent table in production (unless the parent model was also selected).
+`upstream-prod` fixes this by overriding the `{{ ref() }}` macro, redirecting `ref`s in selected models to their equivalent table in production (unless the parent model was also selected).

 For example, imagine a simple DAG like:
 ```